gvwilson/sensibleadventures/shapers/shapers.md

 Every character has **[skills](#g:skill)** that she has improved through practice and training.
 Some common skills are listed below.
-If a trait is given beside the skill, the character's starting level (without any training) is equal to that trait.
+If a feature is given beside the skill, the character's starting level (without any training) is equal to that feature.
 If a specific level is listed;
 the character starts with that, while "--" means that the character starts with no skill at all,